 A Partial List of Solar Energy Tax Incentives Now Available

 (But watch out!
-One BIG one starts to expire in just three years)
+One BIG one starts to expire soon)

 State senator Jack Hill recently sent a message to his district introducing the currently available solar tax and rebate incentives.
 Hill says:

 “Georgia has a growing solar industry, and as solar electricity prices continue to fall it will become more attractive for individuals and companies to install some panels of their own.” -Sen. Jack Hill, Sept 2016